 AR-15's safety (selector) switch is easily manipulated without losing sight picture.
 It's smaller size makes it more difficult to use under stress.
 The AR-15 is unfriendly to left handed users both in terms of controls and in terms of shell ejection.

 A fully automatic AK-47 has an effective range of 300 meters (330 yd) whereas for a semi-automatic it is 400 metres (440 yd) semi-automatic.

 The semi-automatic AR-15 has an effective range of 400-600 meters.

 In the AK-47 fully automatic, the recoil is mild and predictable.

 In the AR-15, the recoil is easily controllable, but difficult to predict.

-The AK-47 is considered more dependable when compared to the AR-15.
-The AK-47 functions well under any conditions.
-The AR-15 is sometimes prone to failure when exposed to dirt, dust, and mud and hence needs to be cleaned thoroughly after each use.
+The AK-47, which was specifically designed to function in extreme environmental conditions, is considered more dependable than the AR-15, which is sometimes prone to failure when exposed to dirt, dust, and mud.
+To maintain reliability, the AR-15 needs to be cleaned following each use.

 edit Prices of Guns